 We typically meet 100% of demonstrated financial need for in-state students, and through the William & Mary Promise, implemented in 2013, we reduced loans and increased grants for entering Virginians.
 Qualifying out-of-state students may receive up to 25% of their full cost of attendance in grant aid.

-The FAFSA for 2018-19 will be available for students to file as early as October 1, 2017.
+The FAFSA for 2019 - 20 became available for students to file on October 1, 2018.
 However please note that you are not required to file this early, as our aid deadlines are quite a bit later than this early filing date.
 Please refer to our announcement on priority filing dates for further information.

 If you are a new or current student and need assistance in applying for your loans, we suggest that you start at our Loan Application page.

 Learn more about how to apply for aid as an entering freshman, a continuing student, or a graduate student.
 And check out these helpful links:

 - Financial Aid FAQ